 Colorado’s damaging hail season is considered

-to be from mid-April to mid-August.
-Colorado’s
+to be from mid-April to mid-September.
+Colorado's

-Front Range is located in the heart of "Hail Alley,"
+Front Range is located in the heart of "Hail Alley," which receives the highest frequency of large

-residents usually can count on three or four catastrophic (defined as at least $25 million in insured damage) hailstorms every year.
-In the last 10 years, hailstorms have caused more than $3 billion in insured damage in Colorado.
+hail in North America and most of the world, so residents usually can count on three or four catastrophic (defined as at least $25 million in insured damage) hailstorms every year.
+In the last 10 years, hailstorms have caused more than $5 billion in insured damage in Colorado.
 As a result, up to one-half of your homeowners insurance premium may be going toward hail and wind damage costs.
 If you carry comprehensive coverage on your auto policy, hail damage is covered by almost all insurance companies.
 Comprehensive insurance is optional, but if you live in a hail prone area, the insurance industry recommends this coverage.

 Colorado's Most Costly Hail Storms

-With the exception of the May 22, 2008, Windsor tornado and the hailstorm that hit Pueblo on July 29, 2009, Colorado’s ten most costly hailstorms were centered in the Denver Metro area (which makes sense, because that’s where the largest concentration of property in the state is located).
+With the exception of the May 22, 2008, Windsor tornado and the hail storm that hit Pueblo on July 29, 2009, Colorado's ten most costly hail storms were centered in the Denver Metro area (which makes sense, because that's where the largest concentration of property in the state is located).

 Date